jtextor/dagitty/README.md

 remotes::install_github("jtextor/dagitty/r")
 ```

-If you encounter any problems installing the R package, it is probably not due to dagitty
+If you encounter any problems installing the R package,
-itself, but due to the package "V8" that it depends on.
-I may try to remove this dependence
+it is probably not due to dagitty itself, but due to the
+package "V8" that it depends on.
-in a future version.
+I may try to remove this dependency in a future version.

 # More information

 You can get more information on dagitty at [dagitty.net](https://dagitty.net) and
  [dagitty.net/learn](https://dagitty.net/learn).
-The R package is documented through the standard
+The R package is
-R interface.
+documented through the standard R help interface.
 There are also a few papers available:

 1. Textor, J., van der Zander, B., Gilthorpe, M. S., Liśkiewicz, M., & Ellison, G. T. H. (2017).
 Robust causal inference using directed acyclic graphs: the R package ‘dagitty.’
 In International Journal of Epidemiology (p. dyw341).
 Oxford University Press (OUP). https://doi.org/10.1093/ije/dyw341